code-fabrik/swisspay/README.md

 Rails integration for Swiss payment service providers.

 Swisspay is a gem that helps you accept payments using various Payment Processing Providers (PSPs).
-At the moment, it includes support vor Paypal, Stripe and Postfinance (card and e-finance) payments.
+At the moment, it includes support vor Paypal, Stripe and Postfinance (card and e-finance) and SIX Payment Services (Saferpay) payments.

 It features a simple integration but stays flexible to fit your needs.